 Parents and caregivers can be very involved in PT.
 They are often present in the room with the child during therapy, and frequently talk to the therapist about how the child is doing at home and school, and if anything has changed.

 Some PT programs may have a component that parents and caregivers can implement at home.
 If so, the caregiver will be carefully instructed in each exercise and may also be permitted to videotape the therapist treating the child.
 Having this as a reference for their own learning helps to further support the caregiver as they apply the home program.

-Morneau Shepell’s Children’s Support Solutions is family-centred and interdisciplinary.
+Children’s Support by LifeWorks is family-centered and interdisciplinary.
 This means that we always start with the questions, “What will work for this child?” and “What is right for the family?”
 If physiotherapy is deemed to be useful, then the physiotherapist will propose a treatment plan.